 To support adherence to project standards, the project team also sets up the project team environment and ensures that project team members have the appropriate level of access to the customer facility, project room, and the project systems.

-This activity also involves IT support to set up project team workstations, including installing and updating the required software such as internet browsers, communication tools like Skype, or collaboration environments like SAP Jam.
+This activity also involves IT support to set up project team workstations, including installing and updating the required software such as internet browsers, communication tools like Zoom and Microsoft Teams, or collaboration environments like SAP Community and MURAL.

 An SAP S/4HANA migration project takes a lot of preparation and planning.
 SAP understands this and has created the SAP Activate methodology as a way for businesses to follow a framework towards implementation.